moorepants/me41035/content/pages/index.rst

   done.

-It is important to access the team the week before class and report any issues to N.J.M.Kleven@tudelft.nl for access help.
+It is important to access the team the week before class and report any issues to R.Maarleveld@student.tudelft.nl for access help.
 We have had some connection issues in the past.

-If you are not registered for the course but would like to join the live lectures, send an email to N.J.M.Kleven@tudelft.nl with a request to be added.
+If you are not registered for the course but would like to join the live lectures, send an email to R.Maarleveld@student.tudelft.nl with a request to be added.

 To join the live lectures and activities: